gSchool/ada-CS-Fundamentals-Internship/01-algorithms/02-algorithm-analysis.md

     return total
 ```

 If the input size doubles, our function will take roughly double the time to run.
-We can see this in action by estimating the run time on specific inputs.
+We can see this in action by estimating the runtime on specific inputs.

-Imagine that assigning total to 0 takes 1 second, incrementing `i` takes 1 second, and adding `i` to the total also takes 1 second.
-Regardless of whether the n is 10 or 20, initializing total to 0 will take the same amount of time (1 second).
-But if n is 10, we will need to increment `i` 10 times (10 seconds) and add `i` to `total` 10 times (10 seconds) resulting in an overall run times of 1 + 10 + 10 = 21 seconds.
+Imagine that assigning `total` to 0 takes 1 second, incrementing `i` takes 1 second, and adding `i` to the total also takes 1 second.
+Regardless of whether the n is 10 or 20, initializing `total` to 0 will take the same amount of time (1 second).
+But if n is 10, we will need to increment `i` 10 times (10 seconds) and add `i` to `total` 10 times (10 seconds) resulting in an overall runtime of 1 + 10 + 10 = 21 seconds.

-If n is 20, we will need to increment `i` 20 times (20 seconds) and add `i` to `total` 20 times (20 seconds) resulting in an overall run times of 1 + 20 + 20 = 41 seconds or roughhly double the run time to execute the function when n was 10.
+If n is 20, we will need to increment `i` 20 times (20 seconds) and add `i` to `total` 20 times (20 seconds) resulting in an overall runtime of 1 + 20 + 20 = 41 seconds.

-A function where the run time increases in direct proportion to the size of the input has a **linear time complexity** or `O(n)`.
+A function where the runtime increases in direct proportion to the size of the input is a function  with **linear time complexity** or `O(n)`.

-If we altered our algorithm slightly to print all the numbers from 1 to n and then down from n to 1 using a loop it would take `O(n + n)` = `O(2n)` time to execute.
+If we altered our algorithm slightly to instead use a loop to print all the numbers from 1 to n and then down from n to 1 it would take `O(n + n)` = `O(2n)` time to execute.
 For Big O, we drop any coefficients or constant terms.
 Thus `O(2n)` => `O(n)`.

 ```py
 def count_up_and_down(n):